 What Will the Test Look at?

-First, when diagnosing mono, the physician will want to do a thorough examination of your throat in order to rule out other conditions such as strep throat.
-To be sure that what you’re experiencing is mono, our physician will order a blood test to look for any abnormalities in your white blood cells.
-If you do in fact have mono, it will be important for you to follow the treatment plan designed for you by our doctors since there are some more dangerous complications that can occur such as an enlarged spleen.
+First, when diagnosing mono, the healthcare provider will want to do a thorough examination of your throat in order to rule out other conditions such as strep throat.
+To be sure that what you’re experiencing is mono, our provider will order a blood test to look for any abnormalities in your white blood cells.
+If you do in fact have mono, it will be important for you to follow the treatment plan designed for you by our healthcare providers since there are some more dangerous complications that can occur such as an enlarged spleen.

 Recovery from Mono